The Council for International Education held its first meeting at Parliament House on Wednesday 23 November 2016.

-The Council will support the implementation of the National Strategy for International Education 2025 and consists of experienced international education experts and practitioners and Australian Government ministers with portfolio responsibilities in international education.
+The Council supports the implementation of the National Strategy for International Education 2025 and consists of experienced international education experts and practitioners and Australian Government ministers with portfolio responsibilities in international education.

 Council membership includes: